thebushschool/cpjava/thisweek.md

 [_Bush School CPJava Fall Semester 2020_](https://chandrunarayan.github.io/cpjava/)

-## What's happening in CPJava for the first 2 weeks of Spring 2021!
+## What's happening in CPJava for the next 3 weeks of Spring 2021!
 (Jan 25th - Feb 12th) ??

 ### Where are we ??
 ![alt text][wearehere]